yoonchulroh/iOSYacht/README.md

 # iOSYacht
-iOS app for the game Yacht
+A project to create an iOS app for the game "Yacht".
+The rules of the game are based on "51 Worldwide Games" version.